Choosing the Right Generator

 - Installed as part of the electrical system and provide power to the building wiring.

 - An automatic switch prevents the generator from back-feeding power into the utility lines and protects the generator from damage when power is restored.

 - Should only be installed by a licensed electrician.
 The city or county building department must inspect the switches and wiring.
 When you complete the installation notify your local utility company that a backup system is installed.

 Typically used when only a few vital electrical circuits are needed.
 Selected circuits for lights in the general living area of a home, TV (for entertainment and news), furnace, refrigerator, sump pumps and water-well pumps are a few of the items generally considered.
 It is important to get a generator that is adequately sized.
-Some electrical motors in home appliances and equipment can be ruined or damaged if they do not receive enough electrical current.
+Some electrical motors in home appliances and equipment can have damage if they do not receive enough electrical currents.

 Make these choices before buying a Generator:

 - Determine which items are needed in an emergency.